Wrapping Up 2025

 The tattoo features a sakura paired with the kanji 一期一会 (Ichigo Ichie), a reminder to treasure each moment as a once-in-a-lifetime encounter.

-If you’re also considering getting a tattoo in Japan, you can check out my Tattoo in Tokyo, Japan article.
+If you’re also considering getting a tattoo in Japan, you can check out my Tattooed in Tokyo, Japan article.

 BAM AQUINO WON!

-Even though I had planned to join the full 90-day campaign, work made that impossible.
-I’m grateful that during the final weeks, I was able to join sorties, this time as part of the Political and Sherpa Teams.
+Even though I had planned to join the 90-day campaign, my previous work made that impossible.
+I’m still grateful though that during the final weeks of the campaign period, I was able to join sorties, this time as part of the Political and Sherpa Teams.

-It was a great experience, but as an introvert, it confirmed a long-held inkling that I’m not really cut out for that kind of work.
+It was a great experience, but as an introvert, it confirmed a long-held inkling that I’m not really cut out for those kinds of work.
 I’m definitely more for Comms.
+Hahaha!

 Long story short, Sen. Bam Aquino won, securing the 2nd spot with almost 21 million votes.
 A sweet comeback after our heartbreaking loss in 2019.